General Policy Information

 2. When a transfer is likely to occur, the Section Captain will advise the employee to submit a Personnel Transfer Justification/Request (form 1.82.)

-3. The authority to sign transfer orders between bureaus is delegated to the Deputy Chief of Administration.
+3. The authority to sign transfer orders between bureaus is delegated to the Chief of Staff.

 D. Change of Assignment Reporting Time